crrojas88/debugging-practice-introduction/README.md

 We might not have battery testers, but if we have small methods we can put `puts` and `print`s and `p` and even `pp` throughout our code so that we can understand the flow of the code.
-At this point we can print out the contents of variables or leave a message to ourselves in the console output like:
+At this point, we can print out the contents of variables or leave a message to ourselves in the console output like: